 3. Application Marketing

-Creating apps to increase the customer usability and interaction, this form of marketing is beneficial if you are a product or service provider of a large scale.
+Creating apps to increase customer usability and interaction, this form of marketing is beneficial if you are a product or service provider of a large scale.
 It is especially used for online shopping and food and transport services.

 4. Mobile Games

-Mobile gaming has an alarming popularity, and placing advertisements cleverly in games has worked well for a lot of companies.
+Mobile gaming has alarming popularity, and placing advertisements cleverly in games has worked well for a lot of companies.

 As the saying goes, you know what suits you best.
-Experimentation at the initial stages helps you realise what works out for your company and helps you develop your own style of marketing.
+Experimentation at the initial stages helps you realize what works out for your company and helps you develop your own style of marketing.
 With a little experience, one can really leverage the advantages of Mobile Marketing to their benefit.